300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What was the primary single to be launched by the band Oasis?

-- Geoff Hurst famously scored a hatrick in England’s 4-2 win over West Germany within the 1966 World Cup remaining.
-Who scored the opposite aim for England?
+- Geoff Hurst famously scored a hatrick in England’s 4-2 win over West Germany within the 1966 World Cup ultimate.
+Who scored the opposite purpose for England?

 Answers